hakikz/jquery-countdown-timer-with-ajax-codeigniter/README.md

 #### The goal was to make a programmable Countdown Timer with CodeIgniter, CSS and Javascript.

-This countdown timer has 4 field Day, Hour, Minute and Seconds.
-User able to input these values and set the timer.
+This countdown timer will show 4 attributes Day, Hour, Minute and Seconds.
+User able to input date using calendar and set the timer.

 The following attributes can be customizable from a timer editing panel

 #### Countdown values (Day, Hour, Minute, Second)